1929 Recordings of

 On 20 April 1939, Stokowski and the Philadelphia Orchestra recorded the Liebestod from Wagner's opera Tristan und Isolde.
 Recall that Stokowski recorded in April, 1932 excerpts from Tristan und Isolde Act 1, concluding with the Love Music (Liebesnacht) from Act 2.
 Then in his 1935 recording of his symphonic arrangement of music from Tristan und Isolde, Stokowski expanded the music from Acts 2 and 3, and concluded the arrangement with a transition from the Act 3 music back to the concluding finale of Act 2 in which Tristan is killed by King Marke.

-On 20 April 1939 Stokowski and the Philadelphia Orchestra recorded the Stokowski transcription of Ein feste Burg is unser Gott, a theme adapted by Martin Luther and also used by Bach in his Choral Prelude BWV 720.
+On 20 April 1939 Stokowski and the Philadelphia Orchestra recorded the Stokowski transcription of Ein feste Burg is unser Gott, a theme adapted by Martin Luther from an ancient church Gregorian Chant and also used as a theme by Bach in his Choral Prelude BWV 720 and other works.

 Interestingly, Victor used the same catalogue number as in the 28 October 1933 recording of this same work: Victor 1692.
+However, the music is different.
+The 1933 recording was a short one minute forty-five seconds, whereas the revised 1939 Stokowski transcription at three minutes forty-five seconds is more than twice as long.
 The matrix number for this 10 inch (25 cm) Victor Red Seal disc was BS 035812-1.

 On November 17, 1939 Stokowski and the Philadelphia Orchestra gave the premiere of Stokowski's orchestration of Modest Mussorgsky's ' Tableaux d'une Exposition' - 'Pictures at an Exhibition'.
 Ten days later, on November 27, 1939, Victor recorded Stokowski and the Philadelphians performing this work in the Academy of Music.